vivocha/appointments-scheduler-docs/README.md

 ]
 ```

+---

 ##### DELETE `/calendars/{id}`

 Delete a Calendar.

+---

 ##### GET `/calendars/{id}/actions/get-ical-url`

 Return an object containing the Calendar complete URL endpoint to be used to download it in iCalendar format, or to be used to subscribe to the Calendar by a Calendar application client.
 The returned URL contains a `token` parameter already set.

-This endpoint returns a JSON like the following:
+This endpoint **DO NOT** accept any query parameter and it returns a JSON like the following:

 ```json
 {
   "url": "https://www.vivocha.com/.../.../calendars/..."
 }
 ```

+---

 ##### GET `/calendars/{id}/actions/is-slot-available?appointmentType=<appointment-type-name>&startDate=<UTC-start-date>`